saulpw/visidata/README.md

 ## License

 The innermost core file, `vdtui.py`, is a single-file stand-alone library that provides a solid framework for building text user interface apps.
-It is distributed under the MIT free software license, and freely available for use in other projects.
+It is distributed under the MIT free software license, and freely available for inclusion in other projects.

 Other VisiData components, including the main `vd` application, addons, and other code in this repository, are licensed under GPLv3.